montonero/bullfinch/README.md

 Visited links are stored in a HashSet, although Bloom filter might be a better choice[^1].
 Main thread checks whether the link that we encounter has been visited, if not it is sent to worker threads.
 Communication is implemented using crossbeam-channel.
-Other approuch would have been to use Arc<Mutex<>> queue to append new links for fetching.
+Other approach would have been to use Arc<Mutex<>> queue to append new links for fetching.

 ### Planned
 ![](info/architecture_goal.png)